TomCHoang/message-generator/README.md

    * Evening: 6PM to 11:59:59PM
 2. Have button next to each result to copy to clipboard.
 3. Ignore empty tables and blank rows
+4. Option to restrict json tree.
+Instead of roomNumber, it would be reservation:roomNumber instead.